Gilgamech/website/Gillogisms.md

 1. Discovery, as a legal process, seems to take forever because it's both recursive and iterative, foreaching through every item and expanding every subproperty.
 It's a branching search method to find items secured in obscurity.
 This is due to the adversarial nature of auditing, where the business's success is based on limiting external information, and the auditor's success is based on clawing back these limits to expose as much as possible.
 1. Distance from Earth's center to the crust is a little longer than NY-Hamburg.
 Then from crust to space is from Hamburg to Warsawa.
 1. Diversity isn't about getting 2 of every Pokemon on your creative Ark - but instead about not limiting yourself from hiring the best because of their arbitrary attributes.
 Somehow anti-racism turned out to be racism all along, and likewise anti-sexism turned out to be sexism wearing a dress instead of a suit.
+1. Draft, as the full draft in an extreme sense - show up where you're assigned: military, industrial, commercial, educational.
+Is just another form of Communism (or maybe Facism) in Capitalist clothing.
 1. Do things that don't scale, like moving fast and breaking things. - 2017
 1. Do you rhyme at least some of the time?
 You might be a poet and not even know it.
 Click here to take our free test.
 1. Doctor is a meaningless title, as it's shared by surgeons and charlatans alike.
 For many, it's a title earned decades ago and not maintained.